hashicorp/vault-plugin-auth-gcp/README.md

     ```text
     $ export GOOGLE_CLOUD_PROJECT=my-project # replace with your project ID
     ```
+The remaining steps may also be executed by running `. scripts/cred_setup.sh`.

-1. Enable the IAM service on the project:
+2. Enable the IAM service on the project:

     ```text
     $ gcloud services enable --project "${GOOGLE_CLOUD_PROJECT}" \